 Who Should Work the Front Desk?

 Your front desk member should exhibit a cordial and warm personality.
-As the primary contact person for your practice, their initial contact with patients may be your only opportunity to make a favorable impression.
-The ideal candidate should be able to patiently interact with insurance companies, should demonstrate excellent organizational habits and judicious tenacity in dealing with payment issues.
+As the primary contact person for your dental practice, their initial contact with patients may be your only opportunity to make a favorable impression.
+The ideal candidate should be able to patiently interact with insurance companies, should demonstrate excellent organizational habits, and judicious tenacity in dealing with payment issues.